mendesdanilo/VueCourse/README.md

-# VueUdemy
+# VueCourse

-Assignements, exercises and code alongs from the Vue course recently purchased.
+On October of 2021, a Vue course was purchased.

-Thank you Max and Black Friday for the experience.
+Thank you Mr. Max and Black Friday for the experience.

 :)